arska/chaosbutton/README.md

 # How to I configure which pod gets killed?
 See "namespace" and "selector" constants in app.py.

 namespace: the Kubernetes namespace (orr OpenShift project) name you want to operate in

-selector: is the label=value by which the pods to be killed are filtered and from which one is selected by random
+selector: is the `label=value` from which one pod is selected by random, used as a filter to query the Kubernetes API

 # How do I build the Button and the Raspberry pi?
 I ordered my button locally in Switzerland from https://www.bastelgarage.ch/buzzer-taster-rot because it was the cheapest delivered to me.

-By default this application uses pin 15 (see "channel" in app.py) on the raspberry pi IO header because pin 17 next to it has +3.3v power. connecting these to pins using the button is detected in this application.
+By default this application uses pin 15 (see "channel" in app.py) on the raspberry pi IO header because pin 17 next to it has +3.3v power. connecting these to pins together using the button is used as a trigger to kill one pod.